Jacksonville Divorce Lawyer

 Florida law provides for the equitable distribution of marital assets and debts.
 In many cases, equitable distribution is the same as 50/50 distribution.
 However, a court may grant unequal distribution of the property and liabilities when it is warranted.
 To make its decision, the court looks at factors such as the following:

 Unless an asset should stay intact, a court may order spouses to sell an asset and split the proceeds.
-Beller Law, PL, has one of the best Jacksonville divorce lawyers.
+Beller Law, PL, has one of the best divorce lawyers in Jacksonville FL.
 We can help ensure that the property division in your case is fair and supports your needs.

 Determining which assets and debts are marital can sometimes be a source of conflict for divorcing couples—as can the concepts of equitability and fairness.
 Also, the division of certain assets, like retirement plans and businesses, requires specialized legal knowledge.
 Contact our law firm to make sure that your interests are protected by our experienced legal team, including a dedicated Jacksonville divorce lawyer.